moinwiki/moin/docs/admin/backup.rst

 ================
 If you want a backup of MoinMoin and your data, then backup the following:

-* your data, ususlly everything under wiki/
+* your data, usually everything under wiki/
 * moin configuration, e.g. wikiconfig.py
 * logging configuration, e.g. logging.conf
 * moin deployment script, e.g. moin.wsgi